 Depending on what type of business you’re running, overheads can place a huge dent in your bottom line.
 According to an independent study commission by Utilita, 80% of small businesses in the UK are overpaying for their energy – but only 41% of business owners conduct an annual review of their energy consumption.

-If you could bring down the cost of your energy spend by implementing a series of eco-friendly and energy-saving policies, why wouldn’t you?
+If you could reduce your company’s energy consumption by implementing a series of eco-friendly and energy-saving policies, why wouldn’t you?

 More important still, openly introducing energy-saving policies or the sourcing of sustainable materials can have a huge impact on your sales.
 According to researchers at Nielsen, there’s been a huge rise in the number of individuals willing to pay more for products and services that come from companies committed to positive social and environmental impact.